freego/spree_simple_weight_calculator/README.md

 Spree Simple Weight Calculator
 ==============================

-This is a shipping costs calculator based on total order weight.
+This is a shipping costs calculator for the Ruby on rails e-commerce solution Spree.

+It's based on the total weight of the order.
-You specify a weight/price table in this way:
+You simply specify a weight/price table in a textarea like this:

 ```
 5:10